cohesity/ansible-collection/docs/modules/cohesity_job.rst

   include_tags (optional, list, None)
     Specifies the list of VMware tags to be included.

+    List of objects with category name as key and user tags as list should be provided

     Applicable only when environment is set to VMware.

-    Yet to be implemented.

   indexing (optional, dict, None)